williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

   size](http://www.oracle.com/technetwork/articles/java/g1gc-1984535.html)
   is a power of 2 between 1MB and 32MB, but the JVM aims at having ~2048 regions.
-The evacuation failures may be prompting the JVM to compact / resize regions, causing more objects to move around.
+The evacuation failures may be prompting the JVM to compact / resize, causing more objects to move around.
 * The JVM rollbacks the move of other objects that were already copied out of this region.